Ordering, storing, and tracking inventory.

-You have the option to store inventory at home (for in-house fulfillment), in a rented warehouse, or in a 3PL’s fulfillment center(s).
-But no matter where you store your inventory, it needs to be stored in a way that optimizes space and works with your fulfillment workflow.
+You have the option to store inventory at home (for in-house fulfilment), in a rented warehouse, or in a 3PL’s fulfilment centre(s).
+But no matter where you store your inventory, it needs to be stored in a way that optimises space and works with your fulfilment workflow.

 The right inventory storage system can help you save on holdings costs, speed up your picking and packing process, and make inventory management much easier, especially if you need to conduct an inventory audit.

-During the order fulfillment process, you have to determine how you will fulfill your orders to meet customer expectations.
+During the order fulfilment process, you have to determine how you will fulfil your orders to meet customer expectations.
 Not only is speed a priority but so is order accuracy.
 You will also have to consider shipping costs and the different ecommerce shipping options you can offer customers.

-Having the retail fulfillment infrastructure and technology in place can help you better manage logistics.
-For instance, automatically processing orders that are placed on your online store can help verify order information, including the shipping address, before it is sent to your fulfillment team to pick, pack, and ship.
+Having the retail fulfilment infrastructure and technology in place can help you better manage logistics.
+For instance, automatically processing orders that are placed on your online store can help verify order information, including the shipping address, before it is sent to your fulfilment team to pick, pack, and ship.

 We looked into opening our own warehouses and hiring employees, but couldn’t come close with what 3PLs charge for picking, packing, and shipping.

-We’d also be worried about scheduling fulfillment shifts, ordering boxes and shipping labels, and dealing with the extra headaches of running logistics.
+We’d also be worried about scheduling fulfilment shifts, ordering boxes and shipping labels, and dealing with the extra headaches of running logistics.

 Gerard Ecker, Founder & CEO of Ocean & Co.